facebookresearch/robust_mobo/README.md

 # Robust Multi-Objective Bayesian Optimization Under Input Noise

+This is the code associated with the paper "Robust Multi-Objective Bayesian Optimization Under Input Noise."

+If you find this code useful please cite it as

+    @misc{daulton2022robust,
+          title={Robust Multi-Objective Bayesian Optimization Under Input Noise}, author={Samuel Daulton and Sait Cakmak and Maximilian Balandat and Michael A. Osborne and Enlu Zhou and Eytan Bakshy}, year={2022}
+    }

 ## Getting started

 Parts of this code relies on latest additions to BoTorch, which are not available